jason-p-cress/kafka-aiops-metric-connector/README.md

 <h2>Configuring:</h2>

-NOTE: if SevOne is placing metrics in Avro format, you must obtain the SevOne Avro schema from the
+NOTE: if metrics are in Avro format, you must obtain the Avro schema from the
-      SevOne Data Bus server.
+      source generating the metrics.
 Replace the file 'config/avro-schema.json' with the schema obtained from SDB.

 The properties file can be found at 'config/kafka-aiops-metric-connector.props'.
 The following properties